carlos4ndre/jruby-dockerfile/README.md

 Dockerfile for creating a docker image of the latest JRuby version

 # Usage
+:warning: The docker image will soon be available at the docker registry hub! :rocket:

 ```
 $ docker run -it --rm jruby
 ```